 |US 897,688||29-11-1907||01-09-1908||James J. Walsh||Reset mechanism for the Calcumeter|

-Detlev Bölter's site (German) is a very good page on the Calcumeter.
+Detlev Bölter's site (German) has a very good page on the Calcumeter.

-American Stationer has a nice article with a link to scans of the instruction leaflet.
+American Stationer has a nice blog article with a link to scans of the instruction leaflet.

 retrocalculators.com shows the Calcumeter.